static-frame/arraykit/doc/articles/dta.md

 } AK_CodePointLine;
 ```

-The core representation consists of two parts, A dynamically growable contiguous array of Py_UCS4 (`buffer`) (with no null terminators), and a dynamically growable array of offsets, providing the number of Py_UCS4 in each field and (implicitly, or explicitly with `offset_count`) the number of fields.
+The core representation consists of two parts, A dynamically growable contiguous array of `Py_UCS4` (`buffer`) (with no null terminators), and a dynamically growable array of offsets, providing the number of `Py_UCS4` in each field and (implicitly, or explicitly with `offset_count`) the number of fields.

 The CPL also tracks the `offset_max`, the largest offset observed, while processing each field.
-This is needed when determining the element size of unicode or bytes dtypes.
+This is needed when determining the element size of Unicode or bytes dtypes.

 In addition, a CPL on creation optionally composes an `AK_TypeParser` instance.
-This permits the CPL to optionally call `AK_TP_ProcessChar` for each char as accumulating chars.
+This permits the CPL to optionally call `AK_TP_ProcessChar` for each character as accumulating characters.

 In general operation, a CPL has to phases: a loading phase, and conversion phase.

-In the loading phase, `AK_CPL_AppendPoint` is called for each point, which in turn calls `AK_TP_ProcessChar` for each char if `type_parser` is active.
+In the loading phase, `AK_CPL_AppendPoint` is called for each point, which in turn calls `AK_TP_ProcessChar` for each character if `type_parser` is active.
 At the end of each field, `AK_CPL_AppendOffset` is called, which calls `AK_TP_ResolveLineResetField` if `type_parser` is active.
-This permits loading a CPL in one pass, optional evaluating type at the same time.
+This permits loading a CPL in one pass, optionally evaluating type at the same time.

 * `AK_CPL_New`
 * `AK_CPL_Free`